Skip to main content

 Farmland and Open Space Preservation Frequently Asked Questions

-What does the Farmland and Open Space Preservation Act do?
+What does Farmland and Open Space Preservation do?

 What lands are eligible?

-Farmland eligibility is governed by the size of the farm and in two instances by the income of the farm.
-The following are the qualification requirements to enroll land in a Farmland Development Rights Agreement.
-A parcel may be enrolled if one of the following items is true:
+Farmland eligibility is governed by the size of the farm and income of the farm in certain circumstances.
+The following qualification requirements are used to determine if a parcel of land is eligible to enroll land in a Farmland Development Rights Agreement.
+A parcel of land may be enrolled if one of the following is true:

-• it is 40 acres or more in size, and at least 51% of the land is in active agriculture.
+• The farm is 40 acres or more in size, with 51% or more of the land devoted to an agricultural use.

-• it is less than 40 acres in size but at least 5 acres in size, more than 51 % of the land is in active agriculture, and the agricultural land produces a gross annual income in excess of $200 per tillable acre.
+• The farm is less than 40 acres in size but at least 5 acres in size, with 51% or more of the land area devoted to an agricultural use, and produces a gross annual income of of $200.00 per year or more per acre of cleared and tillable land.

-• the farm has been designated as a specialty farm by the Michigan Department of Agriculture, is at least 15 acres in size, and has a gross annual income in excess of $2,000 per year.
+• The farm has been designated as a specialty farm by the Michigan Department of Agriculture, is at least 15 acres in size, and has a gross annual income of $2,000 or more per year.

-Farmland Agreements must be enrolled into the program for a minimum of 10 years and may be enrolled for a maximum of 90 years.
-Agreements may be extended in 7 year increments or more after the initial term.
+Agreements must initially be enrolled for a minimum of 10 years and may be enrolled for a maximum of 90 years.
+Agreements may be extended in 7-year increments or more after the initial term.

 Do I have to provide public access?